longzheng/open-dynamic-export/docs/configuration/battery.md

 **Why doesn't the charge buffer know if the battery is charged?**

 The controller does not have direct control of batteries (especially batteries without an API, e.g., Tesla Powerwall), so it cannot know if the battery is configured for charging.
-Even if the battery SOC were known, the battery may be configured with a lower SOC cap or VPP mode which overrides the charging behaviour.
+Even if the battery SoC were known, the battery may be configured with a lower SoC cap or VPP mode which overrides the charging behaviour.

 ## Migration Guide